 Create slices in the Slices tab of Slice Machine.
 You can use slices in multiple custom types.

 In the slices tab, create your slices, save their models to the filesystem, synchronize them with your repository, and see slice simulations with mock data.

 Click on + Add a new Field to see the list of fields you can add to custom types and slices.

 Organize with tabs

-Using tabs will only affect the organization of the writing-room editor.
-It will not impact the structure of the document in the API response.
+Using tabs will only affect the organization of the document in the Page Builder, but it will not impact the structure of the document in the API response.

-Editing a Custom Type does not change your documents — it only changes the editor interface.
+Editing a type does not change the content in your repository — it only changes the model.
 Changes won't take effect until you open and save documents individually.

-If you delete a content field in a Custom Type, that field will no longer appear in the Writing Room editor.
+If you delete a field in a type, that field will no longer appear in the Page Builder.
 Until you resave each document individually, all existing documents will still have that field and its data, and the field will still appear in the API response.

 Was this article helpful?